diismunivpm/Type2701-for-TRNSYS/README.md

 The repository contains:
 -	Type2701 source code in Fortran ("Type2701.f90" file in "DLL compiled")
 -	DLL compiled
--	Batch file of the paths where to insert the folders
+-	Batch file of the paths where to insert folders and files
 -	Sample catalog data

 For any problem or question please contact: